JohnnyXavier/johnnyxavier.github.io/_posts/2018-11-30-postgres-nosql-2.md

 ---

 # /Note_2_PostgreSQL_no_sql
-the first note on the postgresSQL noSql series was about installing and doing some basic setup for us to get going.
-In this note we're diving a little bit into postgres jsonB, but just a little, so we can see the differences in approaching a solution either with traditional tables and columns and a new document based focus.
+the first note on the postgresSQL noSql series was about installing and doing some basic setup for us to get going.<br>
+this note will serve as a general intro to no sql and we'll be diving a little bit into postgres jsonB, but just a little, so we can see the differences in approaching a solution either with traditional tables and columns and a new document based focus.

 ## /to column or not to column
 storing data in columns is actually very easy and convenient.